 As part of normal operations, we and our third-party vendors and partners, receive and maintain confidential and personally identifiable information about our customers and employees, and confidential financial, intellectual property and other information.
 We regard the protection of our customer, employee, and company information as critical.
 The regulatory environment surrounding information security and privacy is very demanding, with the frequent imposition of new and changing requirements.
 Despite our efforts and technology to secure our computer network and systems, a cybersecurity breach, whether targeted, random, or inadvertent, and whether at the hands of cyber criminals, hackers, rogue employees or other persons, may occur and could go undetected for a period of time, resulting in a material disruption of our computer network, a loss of information valuable to our business, including without limitation customer or employee personally identifiable information, and/or theft.
-A similar breach to the computer networks and systems of our business dependent on the support, services and other products provided by our third-party vendors and partners which may be adversely affected by such breach, a decrease in e-commerce sales and/or a loss of information valuable to our business, including without limitation customer or employee personally identifiable information.
+A similar breach to the computer networks and systems of our third-party vendors and partners over which we have no control may occur, leading to a material disruption of our computer network and/or the areas of our business dependent on the support, services and other products provided by our third-party vendors and partners which may be adversely affected by such breach, a decrease in e-commerce sales and/or a loss of information valuable to our business, including without limitation customer or employee personally identifiable information.
 Such a cyber incident could result in any of the following:

-- theft, destruction, loss, misappropriation, or release of confidential financial and other data, intellectual property or customer or employee information, including personally identifiable information such as payment card information, email addresses, passwords, social security numbers, home addresses, or health information; - operational or business delays resulting from the disruption of our computer network or the computer networks of our third-party vendors and partners and subsequent material clean-up and mitigation costs and activities; - · negative publicity resulting in material reputation or brand damage with our customers, vendors, third-party partners or industry peers; - loss of sales, including those generated through our e-commerce website; and - · governmental penalties, fines and/or enforcement actions, payment and industry penalties and fines and /or class action and other lawsuits.
+- theft, destruction, loss, misappropriation, or release of confidential financial and other data, intellectual property or customer or employee information, including personally identifiable information such as payment card information, email addresses, passwords, social security numbers, home addresses, or health information; - operational or business delays resulting from the disruption of our computer network or the computer networks of our third-party vendors and partners and subsequent material clean-up and mitigation costs and activities; - · negative publicity resulting in material reputation or brand damage with our customers, vendors, third-party partners or industry peers; - · loss of sales, including those generated through our e-commerce website; and - · governmental penalties, fines and/or enforcement actions, payment and industry penalties and fines and /or class action and other lawsuits.